 Do Babies Dream When They’re Asleep?

 You see your baby’s eyelids flutter as they sleep.
-Your baby smiles.
+They smile.
 Their breathing changes, their breath catches, and you can’t help but wonder: Is my baby dreaming?

 According to the Sleep Foundation, newborn babies need between 14-17 hours of sleep a day, and infants between 4-11 months of age need upwards of 12-15 hours.